twitter/finatra/source/user-guide/index.markdown

 footer: true
 ---

-Finatra is based on [Finagle](http://twitter.github.io/finagle/guide/) and [TwitterServer](http://twitter.github.io/twitter-server/) and it is highly recommend that you familiarize yourself with those frameworks before getting started.
+Finatra is based on [Finagle](http://twitter.github.io/finagle/guide/) and [TwitterServer](http://twitter.github.io/twitter-server/) and it is highly recommended that you familiarize yourself with those frameworks before getting started.

 ### Topics: